 If you want a simple, straightforward and quick read on how to make a backswing in golf, this article should set you on the right path.

-It almost always leads to frustration and some degree of paralysis by analysis, something that works against your natural talent and can only damage your game both in the short and long term.
+It almost always leads to frustration and some degree of paralysis by analysis, something that works against your natural talent and can damage your game both in the short and long term.

 Goal Of The Backswing